Duality and small functors: Introduction

-Taking a fibrant representative $\hat S$ for the sphere spectrum $S$, we extend the definition of the Spanier-Whitehead dual for every spectrum $A$ as $DA=\hom_{\Sp}(A,\hat S)$.
-It coincides with the classical Spanier-Whitehead dual if $A$ is a compact and cofibrant spectrum.
-Unfortunately, we do not know if there exists a closed symmetric monoidal model of spectra with the property that all objects are cofibrant.
+in $\Sp$.
+We point out that we do not insist on $A$ to be compact.
+It coincides with the classical notion of Spanier-Whitehead dual if $A$ is compact and cofibrant.
 This functor $D\colon \Sp^{\op}\to \Sp$ is adjoint to itself, since

 This adjunction factors through the category $\Sp^{\Sp}$ of small functors:

 Here $Y$ is the Yoneda embedding.
 Further, for all $F\in \Sp^\Sp$ we set